 Although this is optional, if you need some alterations in your entries, follow the ways shown below to edit journal entries:-

 - First, choose the link in the accountant column.

 - Move to create a general entry window and upgrade the entry.

 - If you need to verify that your recipient imports all journal entries, not check the enable recipient to choose which GJEs to post to the file box.

 - Press on the email as an attachment to transfer the journal entries now.

-In this blog we talked about the subject of journal entries in Quickbooks Online, how to create and import, export journal entries in Quickbooks Online.
-And why Journal entries are created and what are they.
-You can call us on QuickBooks support phone number to resolve any doubts and problems related to journal entries.
-Just ring us on our toll-free number +1-844-519-0042 to get instant help.
-Our QuickBooks experts are available at any time 24*7.
-They will help you with the proper guide on how to create import and export journal entries in QuickBooks online.
-You can also contact us if you have any other queries or issues related to Quickbooks.
+The blog talks about Journal Entries in Quickbooks Online, how to create, import, and export the entries.
+Also, why the journal entries are created.
+But if have any doubts, you can call us on our QuickBooks support toll-free number to resolve any doubts and problems related to journal entries.
+Our QuickBooks experts and ProAdvisor are available 24*7.
+They will guide you through everything.
+You can also contact us if you have any other queries or issues related to QuickBooks.